extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 - One time device registration is required for all devices including SLX, NOS and NetIron based devices.
 - Devices must be configured with appropriate credentials prior to registering in NE.

-NE includes new actions to register device credentials to register a device.
+NE Automation Suite includes new actions to register device credentials to register a device.

 Factory Default Credentials - if registration is not performed, the NE Automation Suite actions will use the following factory default
 credentials: